Safer cosmetics for people in the EU

-Updates the rules to take account of the latest technological developments, including the possible use of nanomaterials.
+It updates the rules to take account of the latest technical and scientific developments, including the possible use of nanomaterials.

-- businesses can only sell cosmetic products in the EU when a natural or legal person is designated as a ‘responsible person’;
+- businesses can only sell cosmetic products in the EU when a natural or legal person within the Union is designated as a ‘responsible person’;

 - the responsible person must ensure the product meets all the relevant safety requirements under Regulation (EC) No 1223/2009.

-- responsible persons and distributors are required to report such effects to their national authorities;
+- responsible persons and distributors are required to report such effects to their national competent authorities;

-- national authorities must then share this information — together with any they receive from other sources (users, health professionals) — with their counterparts in other EU Member States.
+- national authorities must then share this information – together with any they receive from other sources (such as users or health professionals) – with their counterparts in other EU Member States.